yongmingyang/tp/docs/UserGuide.md

 The `edit 2 q/how many bones are there in an ADULT human skeleton? t/ ` input will edit the QAndA at index 2 and remove all tags as shown.

 ### Finding QAndA by keywords: `find` (by: Yong Ming Yang)
-The `find` function allows you to find existing QAndA based keywords and phrases.
+The `find` function allows you to find existing QAndA based on keywords and phrases.

-If you would like to search the database based on keywords or phrases, you can do so in a few ways by following the respective format:
+If you would like to search the database based on keywords or phrases, you can do so in a few ways by following the respective formats:

 1. Find QAndA with **questions** containing any of the given keywords.